10 Quotes To Feel Less Alone In Your Mental Health Journey

 If you’re living with symptoms of depression, visual art may be another source of solace.
 Painter Georges Braque viewed art as a vehicle for expressing and transforming pain into something beautiful.
 For those living with depression or other mental health challenges, creating art can be a powerfully healing experience.

 If you have limited experience with the arts, tapping into your creativity only requires simple materials and a willingness to try something new.
-Knitting, collaging, scrapbooking, drawing, writing poetry, sculpting with clay, coloring, and painting are just a few of nearly unlimited examples of ways to express yourself through art.
+Knitting, collaging, scrapbooking, drawing, writing poetry, sculpting with clay, coloring, and painting are just a few of nearly endless examples of ways to express yourself through art.
 These activities may bring about a cathartic cry or crying, realizations, inspiration, growth, or a sense of hope.
 If you’re looking for more guidance, you might explore art therapy with a licensed provider.

 6. “There is hope, even when your brain tells you there isn’t.” –John Green, Turtles All the Way Down